deviantony/xtrabackup-scripts/README.md

 * --restart: Restart the MySQL service after restoration (default: false).
 * --tmp-dir: Specify the temporary directory used by the script (default: */tmp/xb_backup_inc*).
 * --log-file: Log file for the script (default: _/var/log/mysql/xb-restore-incremental.log_).
-* --threads: You can specify more threads in order to restore quicker (default: 1).
+* --threads: You can specify more threads in order to decompress quicker (default: 1).
 * --netcat-port: Port used by netcat (default: 9999).

 ### Backup